Entropic Thoughts

 Updated LLM Benchmark (Gemini 3 Flash)

 I evaluate llms by how well they play text adventures.
 The last update I made was when Haiku 4.5 was released.
 Now that Google has released a preview of Gemini 3 Flash, I had to run the benchmark again.
-Having seen how well Gemini 2.5 Flash performed in earlier benchmarks, I would have expected Gemini 3 Flash to blow the other models out of the water, which it did … almost.
+I had expected it to blow the other models out of the water, which it did … almost.

 The following plot illustrates the distribution of the relative scores achieved by each tested model.